tedeyang/Agent-First-Organization/project_improvements/COMPREHENSIVE_IMPROVEMENTS_SUMMARY.md

 ## Overview

 This document provides a comprehensive summary of all identified issues and improvements needed for the Arklex AI project.
 Based on thorough analysis of the codebase, we've identified several critical areas that need attention.
+The project improvements are now organized into 8 comprehensive documents covering all aspects of the system.

 ## Key Issues Identified